cozy/cozy-ui/react/AppLinker/Readme.md

 the user has installed it on its device, the native app will be opened.

+The app's manifest can be set in the `app` prop.
+Then, in a ReactNative environment, the AppLinker will be able to send `openApp` message to the native environment with this `app` data.
+Ideally the `mobile` member should be set with all data needed to open the native app ([more info](https://github.com/cozy/cozy-stack/blob/master/docs/apps.md#mobile))

 Handles several cases:

 * On mobile app and other mobile app available